Mikejo5000/vsts-docs-pr/docs/git/import-git-repository.md

 ### Can I import from previous versions of Team Foundation Server?
 If the source Git repository is in a TFS version earlier than TFS 2017 RTM, then import will fail.
-This happens because of a contract mismatch between latest VSTS/TFS and pre-2017 RTM versions of TFS.
+This happens because of a contract mismatch between the latest VSTS/TFS and pre-2017 RTM versions of TFS.

 [//]: # (::: moniker-end)
 [//]: # (::: moniker range=">= tfs-2017")